 No matter how cute or smart your canine companion is, if they don't have the temperament to work on a set, they will never do well in commercials.
 Above all, your dog should be friendly and accepting of strangers.
 In many cases, you won't be allowed on the set while your pet is working, so if they are upset when you aren't around, they won't do well in commercials.
 A dog who is friendly, outgoing, and loves to be around lots of people and action may have what it takes to work in commercials.

 In addition to a good temperament, dogs must be in good health.
 They often need a current record of vaccinations and shots.

-Quiet on the Set
+Quiet on the set

 While people may be quiet on the set during the actual shooting, in between takes there can be a lot of noise and confusion.
-People, props and cameras may be moved around and your dog may have to adjust his position as well.
+People, props, and cameras may be moved around and your dog may have to adjust his position as well.
 A shoot may go on for many hours and involve lots of retakes.
 Sometimes multiple dogs will be trained for the same parts and in some cases, it may take weeks of preparation before filming a scene.
 Your dog may have to work with unfamiliar special equipment.

 Your dog will need to be well-trained if you want him to work in commercials.
-He’ll need to understand basic obedience commands such as sit, stay, down and come.
-It's essential that your dog is able to work reliably off leash and to follow all commands the first time they are given.
+Your four-legged friend will need to understand basic obedience commands such as sit, stay, down, and come.
+It's essential that your dog is able to work reliably off-leash and to follow all commands the first time they are given.

 Look for an animal talent agency in your area that is willing to take on your pet and send them your dog's information along with a photo.
 Talent agencies don't charge you a fee to list your animal with them.
-Some such agencies also run training classes for prospects; enrolling your dog in these classes can be a good way to get him noticed.
+Some such agencies also run training classes for prospects; enrolling your dog in these classes can be a good way to get them noticed.
 A talent contest is another way to help your pet get discovered.